-Can the discovery of a long lost 1941 Oscar-winning film bring redemption to the unheralded Chinese American woman and the forgotten photojournalist behind the making of the movie?
+Can the discovery of a long lost 1941 Oscar-winning film bring recognition to the unheralded Chinese American woman behind the making of the movie?

 View the Work-In-Progress Teaser

 Finding KUKAN is in the beginning stages of post-production.
 We are currently raising funds to pay for editing, storyboarding of shadow sequences, licensing footage, and music composition.
 You can help bring this story to fruition by making a tax-deductible donation HERE.

 Backers who donate $25 or more receive a set of three souvenir postcards made from the original 1941 KUKAN lobby cards; backers who donate $1000 or more receive official film credit.

 *On October 15, 2013 we completed a successful “10k in 10weeks Keep This Film Alive Campaign” by raising $10,403.
 Mahalo and Xie xie to all the generous donors who made it happen.